maneatsbible/maneatsbible.github.io/betterdispute/README.md

 ## Release & Patch Notes

+> These notes track differences between deployed releases.
-No releases or patches have been made yet.
+> No deployments have been made yet.